Privacy Policy

 • compliance with a legal obligation to which we are subject (including if we are under a statutory or equivalent obligation to disclose contact details to public health authorities)

 • we have a legitimate interest in doing so as a legal services provider (and where our legitimate interests are not overridden by your (or the relevant individual’s) own interests or fundamental rights or freedoms).
-These legitimate interests will include our interests in managing our relationship with our clients, prospective clients and their contact personnel, administering visits to our offices, administering events hosted by us and ascertaining achievement of proper standards/compliance with policies, practices or procedures and/or fulfil our collective responsibilities in relation to public health track and trace efforts
+These legitimate interests include managing our relationship with our people, clients, prospective clients, suppliers and their contact personnel, administering visitors to and maintaining the security of our offices and our IT systems and network, administering events hosted by us, ascertaining achievement of proper standards and compliance with policies, practices or procedures, direct marketing undertaken in accordance with applicable laws, and intra-group transmission of personal data for internal administrative purposes

 • where processing of ‘special category data’ is necessary in the context of the establishment, exercise or defence of legal claims or where another legal ground other than explicit consent is available to us under Data Protection Legislation; or